19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 Sean Kurdziolek Portraits

-Like to do it solo?
-Use the Explore Fairbanks Aurora Tracker or the University of Alaska Aurora Tracker (my personal favorite) to see a forecast of the Northern Lights.
+Would you like to do it solo?
+Use the Explore Fairbanks Aurora Tracker or the University of Alaska Aurora Tracker (my favorite) to see a Northern Lights forecast.

 A KP Index forecast of 4 and above gives you a great shot of seeing the aurora.
-And at a KP Index of 7, the aurora would be hard to miss even on well-lit streets.
+At a KP Index of 7, the aurora would be hard to miss even on well-lit streets.
+If you’re easily amazed by city lights at night, you’ll be astonished when you see the Aurora Borealis.

-Just keep in mind that these trackers do not give you a predicted time on when the aurora will come out to play, so be on high alert.
-There is even a Facebook page dedicated to alerting people when the aurora is out.
+Remember that these trackers do not give you a predicted time for the Aurora to come out to play, so be on high alert.
+A Facebook page is dedicated to alerting people when the aurora is out.

 An awe inspiring view of the Northern Lights shot in Fairbanks.
 Keep reading to discover the best things to do in Fairbanks, Alaska on a budget.
 Make sure you cross off #5 from your bucket list.